tcyrus/wallpapper/README.md

 ### Troubleshooting

-If you get an error during the Swift build portion of install, try downloading the entire Xcode IDE (not just the tools) from the app store.
+If you get an error during the Swift build portion of install, try downloading the entire Xcode IDE (not just the tools) from the App Store.
 Then run

 ```bash
 sudo xcode-select -s /Applications/Xcode.app/Contents/Developer